-- You must activate DataWorks Professional Edition or a more advanced edition to use custom resource groups for Data Integration.
+- You must activate DataWorks Professional Edition or a more advanced edition before you can use custom resource groups for Data Integration.

 - Network: When you synchronize data, you must connect to your data center.

-- Migration: If an on-premises node already exists, you can directly schedule the node on your own server to reduce the workload of script migration.
+- Migration: If a local node already exists, you can directly schedule the node on your own server to reduce the workload of script migration.

 - Create custom resource groups

 - For more information about how to create custom resource groups for Data Integration, see Create a custom resource group for Data Integration.

 - To create a custom resource group for scheduling, perform the following steps:

 - Log on to the DataWorks console.
 In the left-side navigation pane, click .
 On the page that appears, click the Custom Resource Groups tab.

 - Click Add scheduling resources in the upper-right corner.